 CARTA takes pride in inclusive and consultative governance structures and decision-making processes.
 Consequently, it convenes a bi-annual Partners Forum and Board of Management meetings where the leadership shares the progress and aspirations of the program with their partners and funders.
-At these gatherings, partners showcase their achievements in relation to the program's objectives, challenges experienced, and recommendations for better engagement with their respective administrations/ management for more support to be accorded to the he Consortium for Advanced Research Training in Africa program.
-In the last two years, these forums have also provided an opportunity to reflect on the success of the CARTA model in research training and the need to consider revision of the program's theory of change, given the ongoing universities.
+At these gatherings, partners showcase their achievements in relation to the program's objectives, challenges experienced, and recommendations for better engagement with their respective administrations/management for more support to be accorded to the he Consortium for Advanced Research Training in Africa (CARTA) has long been the Center's flagship capacity-strengthening initiative.
+Developed as a program to strengthen individual and institutional capacity for research, the program has evolved over its 15-year journey into a model for sustainable research capacity strengthening universities.